-Tooth-coloured or white fillings are made from composite resin - the end result is a filling shaped, polished and matched to your existing tooth colour and so natural looking that it is virtually impossible to spot.
-This type of material also has a natural translucency which reflects and refracts light, creating a natural tooth-like appearance.
+Tooth-coloured or white fillings (as opposed to amalgam fillings) are made from composite resin - the end result is a filling shaped, polished and matched to your existing tooth colour.

-If you have existing amalgam fillings which detract from your appearance, these can be replaced with white fillings so that when you smile or laugh, there is no sign of dark metal and instead, a natural, aesthetic look.
+If you have existing amalgam fillings which detract from your appearance, these can be replaced with white fillings so there is no sign of dark metal and instead, a natural, aesthetic look.

 Root canal treatment

 Root canal treatment is vital in order to save a tooth, which may otherwise have to be extracted.